U.S. Republicans, Democrats face tough talks on coronavirus relief as deadline looms

 EXPLAINER-What's at stake in the battle over U.S. unemployment benefits in Congress?

-(Reporting by David Morgan, Patricia Zengerle and Susan Cornwell; Writing by Patricia Zengerle; Editing by Peter Cooney)
+(Reporting by David Morgan, Patricia Zengerle and Susan Cornwell, additional reporting by Lisa Lambert; Writing by Patricia Zengerle; Editing by Peter Cooney and Bernadette Baum)

 ((susan.cornwell@thomsonreuters.com;))